Updated: April 29, 2021

 - Happy people have improved self-efficacy.
 This means they are more confident about their skills and abilities and are not easily discouraged by minor setbacks.

-The study has a lot of other interesting findings about the connection of success and happiness.
+The study has a lot of other interesting findings about the connection between success and happiness.
 But the list above should be enough to convince you that if you want to increase your chances of being successful in life, then you have to choose to be a positive and happy person.

 When you’re faced with a mountain of debt, working in a stressful job that you hate, and barely making ends meet – how can you be happy?